-- 4. Professional Secretary Certification (CPS); - Other experiences which have been received by the American Council on Education and credit recommendations published.
+- 1. Comprehensive Departmental Challenge Examinations; - 2.
+CLEP General or Subject Examinations; - 3.
+An evaluation of training as detailed in the National Guide to Educational Credit for Training Programs: - 4.
+Professional Secretary Certification (CPS); - 5.
+Other experiences which have been received by the American Council on Education and credit recommendations published.